DaviesHub/Landing_Page/README.md

 # Landing_Page
-A simple landing page showcasing some frontend dev skills
+This is a landing page for the task manager application.
+This project showcases frontend development skills with html and css.

 *=====Acknowledgements=====*
 Hero shot by Fauxels.
 Powered by Pexels